 Our selection of the safest places to live in Ohio is based on clear, well-defined criteria designed to identify communities that truly prioritize resident safety.

-The main factor is crime rate, including violent crimes such as assault, robbery, and murder, as well as property crimes like burglary, theft, and motor vehicle theft.
+- Crime Rates and Statistics: The main factor is crime rate, including violent crimes such as assault, robbery, and murder, as well as property crimes like burglary, theft, and motor vehicle theft.
 Ohio’s violent crime rate for 2025 is 2.9 incidents per 1,000 residents, lower than the U.S. average of 4.8.
 We focus on cities and towns with rates well below Ohio’s average to ensure we highlight true Ohio low crime areas.
+According to recent data from the U.S. Census Bureau, demographic trends and crime statistics provide essential context for understanding Ohio’s safety landscape.

 Each of these factors has been carefully reviewed to ensure the places listed below meet high standards for security, wellbeing, and community strength.